cortexlabs/cortex/docs/deployments/system-packages.md

 Note: the images listed above use the `-slim` suffix; Cortex's default API images are not `-slim`, since they have additional dependencies installed to cover common use cases.
 If you are building your own Docker image, starting with a `-slim` Predictor image will result in a smaller image size.

-The sample Dockerfile below inherits from Cortex's Python CPU serving image and installs the `tree` system package.
+The sample Dockerfile below inherits from Cortex's Python CPU serving image, and installs 3 packages.
+One of them is a system package and the other 2 are Python packages: `tree`, `pandas`, `rdkit`.

 <!-- CORTEX_VERSION_BRANCH_STABLE -->
 ```dockerfile